jerome3o/gpt-learning/cloud_gpus/README.md

 $0.60 / hr
 ```

+Seeing as this was the only provider I could easily get working, I have started looking into the setup with the A10.

+See [this doc](/cloud_gpus/1_lambda_labs.md) for more details.

 ## Azure

 Looks like there are GPUs on there, but after playing around for a bit I couldn't figure out how.
 You may need to set up a VM first and then add a GPU.